nate8088/punch/README.md

 ## Origin

-Built because Harvest got sold to private equity and nerfed the free tier.
+Built because the timekeeping software I was using for years got killed by PE.
 Sometimes that's all the motivation you need.